futureapplikations-pixel/clean_architecture_todo_app/ai-workspace/ai-infrastructure-choice.md

 - **2025-10-14 23:08 CEST**: Added google_fonts ^6.1.0 for vision typography implementation (Playfair Display, Inter)
 - **2025-10-14 23:08 CEST**: Implemented corporate design theme with vision color palette and typography
 - **2025-10-16 22:00 CEST**: Added collection package for improved data handling.

+## Web Development Guidelines

+### Modifying web/index.html

+The `web/index.html` file is critical for the correct initialization of the Flutter web app.
+Modifying this file can easily lead to startup errors.
+Therefore, the following guidelines must be followed when modifying this file:

+1.  **Always read the `web/index.html` file before modifying it.** This will ensure that you have the correct content and can create a valid `old_string` for the `replace` tool.
+2.  **Always verify the content of the `web/index.html` file after modifying it.** This will ensure that the `replace` tool has worked as expected.
+3.  **Never assume that a file exists.** Always use the `list_directory` tool to verify that a file exists before trying to read or copy it.
+4.  **When copying a file, always read the entire file.** Use a large `limit` value with the `read_file` tool to ensure that the entire file is read.
+5.  **Do not modify the Flutter initialization script.** The initialization script is the most dangerous zone in the `web/index.html` file.
+It is responsible for loading the Flutter app and is very sensitive to changes.
+Do not modify this script unless you are absolutely sure what you are doing.